Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 **The TMC2224 drivers on the Duet Maestro do not support stall detection.**

-Currently (RRF 3.2), stall detection on Duet 3 tool boards (Duet 3 TOOL1LC) and expansion boards (Duet 3 EB3HC) are not yet reported and cannot be used for homing.
+Currently (RRF 3.4.5), stall detection on Duet 3 CAN-FD expansion boards cannot be used for homing.
 See [Duet 3 with CAN expansion firmware configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).

 ## Table of features